Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 rcctl disable slaacd
 ```

-`dhcp6leased` is automatically started on interfaces marked with `inet6 autoconf` in `/etc/hostname.if`, so it should be enabled and running on `ix1` after a fresh install if you chose IPv6 autoconf.
+`dhcp6leased` runs in concert with `slaacd`, which is called on interfaces marked with `inet6 autoconf` in `/etc/hostname.if`, so it may be enabled and running on `ix1` after a fresh install if you chose IPv6 autoconf.

 Disable for now:
 ```sh